rubyonracetracks/genericapp-docu/docs/chapter02.md

 * In a few seconds, your new app will be ready.

 ## Running the Test Suite and Local Server
-* If you are not already using a tmux window, enter the command "tmux".
-* Enter your new app's root directory and enter the command "sh all.sh; sh server.sh".
-This runs all the tests, outlines the app, seeds the app, and then starts up your app in the local Rails server.
+* Enter your new app's root directory and enter the command "sh build_fast.sh; sh server.sh".
+This runs all the tests and then starts up your app in the local Rails server.
 * If all goes well, there are no test failures or offenses.
 After the tests have been completed, the Rails server will run.
-If all goes well, you will be able to view your app locally when you open your browser to the appropriate URL.
-Please note that if you selected a non-zero port offset for your Docker container, the appropriate port number will be something different from 3000.
+When the process is finished, you should be able to view the app at http://localhost:3010.
+* Start a second LXTerminal tab, and enter the command "sh join.sh".
-* Press Ctrl-b and then "c" to create a new tmux window.
-Go to your app's root directory, and use this tmux window for entering commands.
+* In this second LXTerminal tab, go to your app's root directory, and use this tab for entering commands.